 In the case of copyright licensing, the license applies to the usage and reproduction of creative works, such as a book, a movie, a song, a piece of software or an image.
 Just like a patent license, a copyright license is used to grant certain, limited rights to another party who wishes to use the creative works of others (typically in a for-profit application.)

 An example of copyright licensing: An artist creates an image of a new cartoon character.
 A T-shirt company may wish to license that image for use on its new line of T-shirts.
-Attorneys at Sandman & Lankford, PLLC, can assist with filing the copyright for the artist as well as negotiating, preparing and defending the licensing agreement.
+Attorney Sandman can assist with filing the copyright for the artist as well as negotiating, preparing and defending the licensing agreement.•

 What Kinds of Licensing Restrictions Can I Impose?